5 Benefits of Family Anonymous Meetings When You Have an Addict in the Family

 1. Redefining the Family’s Role in the Addict’s Life

-More oftentimes than not, family members spend much of their time and effort reacting to the addict’s behavior rather than being individuals with their own lives.
+Family members often spend much of their time and effort reacting to the addicted individual’s behavior rather than being individuals with their own lives.
 Addiction’s effects on the family create a defensive atmosphere of blame and distrust.
-Family Anonymous meeting help families redefine their roles in the addict’s life and in the process take back their own lives from addiction’s influence.
+Family Anonymous meetings help families redefine their roles in the individual’s life and take back their own lives from addiction’s influence.

 2. Letting Go of the Past